-- How an Abnormal Uterus Affects Pregnant Women
+- How Does an Abnormal Uterus Affect Pregnant Women?

 - Common Treatment of Uterine Abnormalities

-- How to Manage Your Pregnancy with Abnormal Uterus
+- How to Manage Your Pregnancy With an Abnormal Uterus

 A womb or uterus is a pear-shaped organ in a woman’s pelvic region.
-Generally, it is 3 inches long, 2 inches wide and 1 inch deep.
-The narrow lower part of the uterus is towards the end of the vagina and it is called a cervix and the wider upper part is called fundus.
-The fertilized egg matures into a baby in the fundus.
+Generally, it is 3 inches long, 2 inches wide, and 1 inch deep.
+The narrow lower part of the uterus is towards the end of the vagina, and it is called a cervix, and the wider upper part is called the fundus.
+The fertilised egg matures into a baby in the fundus.
 In some women, the shape of the uterus or womb varies from the normal standards.
 This condition is called abnormality of the uterus.

 What Are Abnormalities of the Uterus?

 Where some abnormalities are present from birth, other abnormalities develop during the adolescent years.
-It is not a condition which can be prevented but with proper guidance and knowledge, one can ward off various complications that may arise during pregnancy.
+It is not a condition that can be prevented, but with proper guidance and knowledge, one can ward off various complications that may arise during pregnancy.

 How Does the Uterus Change?

-Once you become pregnant, the fertilized egg attaches itself to the uterine wall.
+Once you become pregnant, the fertilised egg attaches itself to the uterine wall.
 The uterus grows as the pregnancy progresses to accommodate a growing baby.
 The uterus reaches the height of your naval by the second trimester and by the third trimester, it reaches up to your rib cage.
-Therefore, a uterus size increases during the pregnancy.
-Towards the end of the pregnancy, the uterus becomes a size of a big pumpkin or watermelon.
+Therefore, the uterus’ size increases during pregnancy.
+Towards the end of the pregnancy, the uterus becomes the size of a big pumpkin or watermelon.

-Can I Conceive if I Have Abnormal Uterus?
+Can I Conceive If I Have an Abnormal Uterus?

-In some women, the uterus does not develop in a normal shape or it can be said that these women have an abnormal uterus.
-Though having an abnormal uterus does not mean that you cannot get pregnant but there might be few complications that may arise such as a miscarriage or caesarean deliveries.
+In some women, the uterus does not develop properly, and these women have an abnormal uterus.
+Though having an abnormal uterus does not mean that you cannot get pregnant, there might be a few complications that may arise, such as miscarriage or caesarean deliveries.

 Different Types of Uterus Abnormalities

 Uterine abnormalities do not necessarily mean that a woman will not be able to have a healthy pregnancy.
 It entirely depends on the severity of the abnormality.
 In most cases, uterine abnormality does not affect your ability to become pregnant.
-Though, the main concern that may arise is the difficulty in carrying the baby in the uterus for whole nine months.
-Let us know about various uterus abnormalities or various shapes of the uterus:
+Though, the main concern that may arise is the difficulty in carrying the baby in the uterus for the whole nine months.
+Let us find out about the various uterus abnormalities or various shapes of the uterus:

-Arcuate uterus is almost like a normal uterus but it has a slight indentation or dip at the top of the uterus.
-It is a very common type of uterine abnormality and most of the times do not cause any problems during pregnancy.
+The arcuate uterus is almost like a normal uterus, but it has a slight indentation or a dip at the top of the uterus.
+It is a very common type of uterine abnormality, and most of the times do not cause any problems during pregnancy.